Is Epsom salt good for plants? There are many reasons to use Epsom salts (magnesium sulfate) in the garden.

 Cycads – Epson Salts are an ideal supplement for use on cycads with yellowing looking leaves.
 A soil application and drench should be used since cycads are slow growing.
 Mix 1 teaspoon with 1 gallon of water and apply when watering the plant.

-Yellowing Bougainvillea and Gardenia Leaves & Chlorsis – Bougainvillea and Gardenias are a beautiful and fairly low maintenance plants.
+Yellowing Bougainvillea and Gardenia Leaves & Chlorosis – Bougainvillea and Gardenias are a beautiful and fairly low maintenance plants.

 But heavy flowering, or the soil pH being off can drain magnesium levels down and yellow foliage can appear… Epsom Salt to the rescue.
 Sprinkle about 1/2 cup at the base of the plant (in the ground) and use a foliar feed spray mixing 1 tablespoon per gallon of water.

-Pest Control – Epsom Salt can be used in many instances to provide a natural, pesticide free cure for crawling slimy slugs.
+Pest Control – Epsom Salts can be used in many instances to provide a natural, pesticide free cure for crawling slimy slugs.
 Sprinkle where slugs glide along and say good-bye.
-Epsom salt is also kid friendly, being non-toxic!
+Epsom salts is also kid friendly, being non-toxic!

-Weed killer – Use Epsom Salt as a weed killer by mixing 2 cups with 1 gallon of vinegar.
+Weed killer – Use Epsom Salts as a weed killer by mixing 2 cups with 1 gallon of vinegar.
 Add a liquid dish soap into the mixture and put into a spray bottle.